opencog/learn/scm/gram-class/README.md

 Only high-frequency disjuncts can be considered to be well-known enough to be distinct, and thus suitable for fractional merging.

+More generally, the correct way to treat these tails remains rather mysterious.
+Despite the fact that each individual count is small, almost all of the grand-total count is in the tail: the tail itself is bigger than the body itself.
+Although it feels like "noise", it appears to also contain a lot of "signal", and disentangling this signal from the noise remains profoundly confusing.

 Broadening
 ----------
-The issue described in a) is an issue of broadening the known usages of a word, beyond what has been strictly observed in the text.
-There are two distinct opportunities to broaden: first, in the union vs. overlap merging above, and second, in the merging of disjuncts.
+The issue described in A) above is an issue of broadening the known usages of a word, beyond what has been strictly observed in the text.
+There are two distinct opportunities to broaden: first, in the union vs. overlap merging (described below, but now obsolete and moved to the attic) and second, in the merging of disjuncts.
 That is, the above merging did not alter the number of disjuncts in use: the disjuncts on the merged class are still disjuncts with single-word connectors.
 At some point, disjuncts should also be merged, i.e. by